JeremiePat/TimerJS/README.md

 timer.stop();  // Stop the timer
 timer.freeze();// Return a position against an arbitrary time

-// Properties (configuration)
-timer.duration; // Get/Set the duration while the timer will play timer.delay;    // Get/Set the delay before the timer start playing timer.speed;    // Get/Set the speed factor of the timer
-timer.easing    // Get/Set the easing function that will be used by the timer timer.constrain // Get/Set the time constrain to the range [0,1]
-timer.loops     // Get/Set the number of loops the timer will proceed

 // Properties (state of the timer) timer.position.value // Get the computed value over time based on easing timer.position.time  // Get the computed time in a 0-1 range